dombrovsky/StrongTypeIdGenerator/README.md

 ```

 ## Design decisions
-There are a few opinionated principles regarding what strong type identifiers should and should not do, which may be different from similar libraries and are reasons this project exist.
+There are a few opinionated principles regarding what strong type identifiers should and should not do, which may be different from similar libraries and are reasons this project existence.
 #### Idenifier type should be a reference type, not a value type.
 Being able to protect invariants and not allow instance of id with invalid value to exist, is chosen over avoiding additional object allocation.
 #### No dependency on serialization libraries.
 StrongTypeIdGenerator only defines `System.ComponentModel.TypeConverter` that can convert to and from `string`.
 No `System.Text.Json` or `Newtonsoft.Json` or EF Core converters defined.

+This way Id types can be defined in `netstandard2.0` libraries with no additional dependencies.

+The proposed way to use generated Id classes in serialization e.g. with `System.Text.Json` is to provide [custom JsonConverterFactory](https://github.com/dombrovsky/StrongTypeIdGenerator/blob/main/StrongTypeIdGenerator.Json/TypeConverterJsonConverterFactory.cs) to serializer, that would utilize generated `TypeConverter`.
 #### Ability to define custom id precondition checks.
-If Id class defines method `static void CheckValue(string value)`, what method would be called from generated constructor.
+If Id class defines method `static void CheckValue(string value)`, that method would be called from generated constructor.
 ```csharp
 [StringId]
 partial class FooId